Lenovo LaptopLenovo Yoga 900

 Lenovo Yoga 900 Disassembly

-In this guide, I’ll explain how to disassemble Lenovo Yoga 900 to remove the bottom case, SSD, cooling fan, heat sink, speaker and motherboard.
+In this guide, I’ll explain how to disassemble the Lenovo Yoga 900 to remove the bottom case, SSD, cooling fan, heat sink, speaker, and motherboard.
 Refer to this guide.
-You can repair, upgrade and clean your Yoga 900.

 Remove ten screws securing the bottom case.

 After unscrewing the fixing screws, insert a metal pry bar.
 Carefully pry up the snaps.
-This step is especially needed patience.
+This step especially needs patience.
 Please do not damage the snaps.

-Once the bottom case was removed, you can access the battery, SSD, wireless card, heat sink, cooling fan and motherboard.
+Once the bottom case is removed, you can access the battery, SSD, wireless card, heat sink, cooling fan, and motherboard.

-Before continuing dismantling, the first thing to do is disconnect the battery power to prevent short-circuits and other surprises can be avoided in the dismantling process, which is the necessary step before dismantling all electronic devices.
+Before continuing dismantling, the first thing to do is disconnect the battery power to prevent short circuits and other surprises that can be avoided in the dismantling process, which is the necessary step before dismantling all electronic devices.

 Remove five screws securing the battery.
 The battery can be removed.